Rothamsted/graphql-api/README.md

 Other related repositories to check out are the [knetminer-backend](https://github.com/Rothamsted/knetminer-backend) based on Neo4j (and legacy Ondex) and [knetminer](https://github.com/Rothamsted/knetminer).

-## KnetMiner Neo4j DBs for testing
+## KnetMiner Neo4j and Cypher queries for testing

 Wheat Neo4j:
  - bolt://knetminer-neo4j.cyverseuk.org:7687